IITC-CE/ingress-intel-total-conversion/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-IITC Unofficial Docs
+IITC Official Docs
 ====================

 IITC_ is a userscript for the Ingress Intel map that makes using it bearable.
 Itself it exposes a plugin API which is rich and thoroughly undocumented.
-This project aims to fix the documentation issues, but is not itself affiliated with Jon Atkins, or Niantic Labs.
+This project aims to fix the documentation issues, but is not itself affiliated with Niantic Labs.

 Contents: